chinmay29hub/CacheCat/SECURITY.md

 **Status**: **Excellent** ✅

-The extension follows security best practices and is ready for Chrome Web Store submission.
+The extension follows security best practices and is [published on the Chrome Web Store](https://chromewebstore.google.com/detail/cachecat/kkfchdmglcngekkddkeljllfgdpbodgd).